Princeton Large Torus: Tokamak rush

-The success in confining plasma in smaller machines left a number of questions that would have to be answered.
+The success in confining plasma in smaller machines left many questions that would have to be answered.
 One was whether the tokamak scaled as expected; to test this, a larger machine with higher internal currents and magnetic fields would be needed.
 Another issue was how to heat the plasma; the tokamak lacked any significant self-heating so some form of external heating would be needed.
 Finally, some system would be needed to extract impurities from the plasma, both from the initial non-pure fuel as well as removing "fusion ash", the results of successful reactions (typically helium).

-Of the three issues, the one that was most obvious was the extraction of impurities.
+Of the three issues, the most obvious one was the extraction of impurities.
 It had long been understood that using a modified mass spectrometer would allow heavier ions to be removed.
-These were known as diverters, and Princeton's stellarator devices were among the first machines to use them.
-The style of diverter on the stellarators was not ideal for the tokamak, but Princeton had already solved that problem as part of their Floating Multipole-1 machine, which, prior to the tokamak, was one of the few other devices to demonstrate confinement times beyond the Bohm limit.
+These were known as divertors, and Princeton's stellarator devices were among the first machines to use them.
+The style of diverter on the stellarators was not ideal for the tokamak, but Princeton had already solved that problem as part of their Floating Multipole-1 machine, which, before the tokamak, was one of the few other devices to demonstrate confinement times beyond the Bohm limit.
 To test whether their poloidal diverter would work in a tokamak configuration, plans began for a new small machine, the Poloidal Diverter Experiment, or PDX.

 Heating was another issue, and there were many different ideas on how to do this.
 The stellarator also lacked self-heating, and to address this, Princeton had been carrying out experiments using ion cyclotron resonance heating.
-This uses powerful radio transmitters tuned to the rotational frequency of the ions, heating them in a similar fashion as to the way a microwave oven heats water molecules.
+This uses powerful radio transmitters tuned to the rotational frequency of the ions, heating them in a fashion similar to the way a microwave oven heats water molecules.
 As this technology was already well understood, Princeton proposed a small test machine to try a different heating approach using plasma compression, like the earlier pinch machines, in a system known as the Adiabatic Toroidal Compressor (ATC).
 Other concepts included using turbulence in the plasma and the injection of hot ions into the fuel using small particle accelerators.

 Finally, to test scaling, a larger machine with much more powerful magnets and internal currents would be needed.
 Initially, this was the main goal of the Princeton Large Torus, but allowances were made that new forms of heating could be added to the machine without serious disruption.
 The design was finalized in early 1971 and construction began later that year.